 Many electric gadgets appeared throughout the years, but it took many years for the faithful steak iron to be replaced.
 Nowadays, it’s still sold and used, but not as much.

-You can drizzle some right before eating the bread, and maybe sprinkle with some coarse salt.
-What’s unavoidable is to use a good melting cheese, like the mozzarella I used here, which is the type we label pizza mozzarella, not fancy but buttery in flavor and great for melting.
+What’s unavoidable is to use a good melting cheese, like mozzarella (the type we label pizza mozzarella), which is not fancy but buttery in flavor and great for melting.
+Swiss cheese also works.

 Kitchen notes